Morgan Creek Park

 A wide variety of natural and recreational features can be found at Morgan Creek County Park, located off of Worcester Road in southwest Linn County.
 Steep wooded hills in the east and gently rolling hills in the west, combine with the stream valley of Morgan Creek to create habitat for a wide variety of flora and fauna.
 Deer, squirrels, pheasants, fox, nesting bluebirds, beaver, raccoons, snow trillium and native prairie grasses are just some of the natural features found in this 230-acre park.

-Morgan Creek has several great features in addtion to the wonderful wildlife habitat - including the Morgan Creek Arboretum, modern campground, reservable open shelter, playground, and extensive trail system - including groomed cross-country ski trails.
+Morgan Creek has several great features in addition to the wonderful wildlife habitat - including the Morgan Creek Arboretum, modern campground, reservable open shelter, playground, and extensive trail system - including groomed cross-country ski trails.

-- Morgan Creek Shelter (open-air, seasonal, reservable)
+Morgan Creek Shelter

-- The Arboretum & Butterfly Gardens
+Arboretum & Butterfly Garden

 is est of the family campground entrance off Worchester Road.
 A one mile crushed limestone trail loops and winds through over 250 species of trees and shrubs.
 The plan collections include: native and exotic shade trees; ornamental trees and shrubs; prairie grasses and forbs; crabapples; lilacs; and the butterfly garden.
 The Park Tour Program is available at the Arboretum.